Aurelioghs/Otter_Library/README.md

 ## Otter_Library
-This application creates username and password and store the information to internal database.
-The library administrator is able to add new books to database system, then the user is able to select and reserve the book.
+This application enables users to create unique usernames and passwords, securely storing the information in an internal database.
+The library administrator has the capability to add new books to the database system, allowing users to easily browse, select, and reserve their desired books.